seanox/devwex/README.md

 ## Hypertext Transfer Protocol
-The HTTP server implementation provides virtual hosting, filters, HTTP modules, SSL/TLS, XCGI/CGI1.1, directory index, templates and more.
+The HTTP server implementation provides virtual hosting, filters, HTTP modules, SSL/TLS, XCGI/CGI1.1, directory listing, templates and more.
 In accordance with specification 1.0, GET, POST and HEAD as well as OPTIONS PUT and DELETE are supported by HTTP 1.1 and other methods can be provided via HTTP modules, XCGI and CGI.